 - 1) Switch off the device. - 2) Remove the electrode from the handpiece. - 3) Use the electrode grinding motor with a fine or medium-fine grinding wheel to grind the electrode. - 4) Grind the electrode at a 15° angle.
-With the grinding motor from the PUK D6 original accessories, this angle is predetermined by the guide holes. - ✓ Now the electrode can be reinserted into the handpiece.
+With the grinding motor from the PUK D6.1 original accessories (item no. 100 858), this angle is predetermined by the guide holes. - ✓ Now the electrode can be reinserted into the handpiece.